 Betting on the finishing time of a UFC fight

-Betting on the finishing time of UFC fights is a good way to generate better odds on fights where there is a heavy favourite and underdog, which often happens in MMA combat sports.
+Betting on the finishing time of UFC fights is a good way to generate better odds when there is a heavy favourite and underdog, which often happens in MMA combat sports.

 How do I place a multi bet or parlay on the UFC?